xStarbound/xStarbound/doc/lua/root.md

 #### `Json` root.questConfig(`String` questTemplateId)

-Returns the JSON configuration of the specified quest template.
+Returns the JSON configuration of the specified quest template, or nil if the specified quest template does not exist.

+> **Note:** Specifying a non-existent quest config causes an immediate crash on retail Starbound (due to a bug) and throws an error on OpenStarbound instead of returning nil.

 ---